awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

  **Possible causes:**
 + You have manually updated the policies attached to the target AWS CodeBuild service role\.
-+ You have selected a previous version of a policy attached to the target AWS CodeBuild service role\.
++ You have selected a previous version of a policy attached to the target CodeBuild service role\.

  **Recommended solutions:**
-+ Edit your AWS CodeBuild project, and clear **Allow AWS CodeBuild to modify this service role so it can be used with this build project**\.
-Manually update the target AWS CodeBuild service role to have sufficient permissions\.
-For more information, see [Create an AWS CodeBuild Service Role](setting-up.md#setting-up-service-role)\.
++ Edit your CodeBuild project, and clear **Allow CodeBuild to modify this service role so it can be used with this build project**\.
+Manually update the target CodeBuild service role to have sufficient permissions\.
+For more information, see [Create a CodeBuild Service Role](setting-up.md#setting-up-service-role)\.
-+ Edit your AWS CodeBuild project, and select **Create a role**\.
++ Edit your CodeBuild project, and select **Create a role**\.

 ## Error: "Build container found dead before completing the build\.
 Build container died because it was out of memory, or the Docker image is not supported\.
 ErrorCode: 500"<a name="windows-server-core-version"></a>

  **Issue:** When you try to use a Microsoft Windows container in AWS CodeBuild an error occurs during the PROVISIONING phase\.

- **Possible causes:** The Container OS version is not supported by AWS CodeBuild\.
+ **Possible cause:** The Container OS version is not supported by CodeBuild\.

- **Recommended solutions:** Use a Windows container with a Container OS that is version microsoft/windowsservercore:10\.0\.x\.
+ **Recommended solution:** Use a Windows container with a Container OS that is version microsoft/windowsservercore:10\.0\.x\.
 For example, microsoft/windowsservercore:10\.0\.14393\.2125\.

 ## Cannot view build success or failure<a name="no-status-when-build-triggered"></a>

 **Issue:** You cannot see the success or failure of a retried build\.

-**Possible causes:** The option to report your build's status is not enabled\.
+**Possible cause:** The option to report your build's status is not enabled\.

-**Recommended solutions:** Enable **Report build status** when you create or update an AWS CodeBuild project\.
-This option tells AWS CodeBuild to report back the status when you trigger a build\.
+**Recommended solutions:** Enable **Report build status** when you create or update a CodeBuild project\.
+This option tells CodeBuild to report back the status when you trigger a build\.
 For more information, see [reportBuildStatus](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_ProjectSource.html#CodeBuild-Type-ProjectSource-reportBuildStatus)\.